 The reason for this, more often than not, is simply time constraints on the part of the manager.
 As much as they might like to build rotas that take their staff’s personal commitments and circumstances into consideration, few managers have the time or resources required to do so.

-The feeling of having little or no control over one’s work-life can be a major stressor, however — especially when we consider how much of our lives are spent at work.
+The feeling of having little or no control over one’s work-life can be a major cause of shift work stress, however — especially when we consider how much of our lives are spent at work (almost 10 years, in fact).

 But this is where technology can help.
-By using software that allows staff to quickly and easily communicate their working availability — and for that availability to be visible to you as you build the rota in real time — you no longer have to keep track of the shifts staff can and can’t work, and can more easily produce a schedule that works for everyone.
+Self-service tools within employee scheduling software allow staff to quickly and easily communicate their working availability (and for that availability to be visible to you as you build the rota in real time).
+This means you no longer have to keep track of the shifts staff can and can’t work, and can more easily produce a schedule that works for everyone.

-The upshot of this (in addition to giving your staff the shifts they prefer!) is that your team are less likely to come to you asking for alterations after the rota has been published, cutting down on admin and reducing confusion for everybody.
+The upshot of this (in addition to supporting shift workers' mental health by giving them the shifts they prefer) is that your team are less likely to come to you asking for alterations after the rota has been published, cutting down on admin and reducing confusion for everybody.
+What's more, you can significantly reduce burnout for shift workers.

 3. Choose a shift pattern that gives staff time to recuperate